Southern Indiana Wheelmen

 1. Meetings

-2. Will be held at a place designated by the Executive Committee.
+2. Will be held at a place designated by the President.

-5. All meetings of this Club shall be conducted in an orderly manner.
+4. All meetings of this Club shall be conducted in an orderly manner. (reference Robert’s Rules of Order)

 2. Procedures